 Body Lift is a suitable procedure for men and women of all ages who have excess skin in the abdomen, buttock and thigh region, with contour irregularity.
 Liposuction alone in these individuals would address contour irregularity, however produce even more excess skin with an unsatisfactory cosmetic result.
 Body lift is often used in individuals who have lost large amounts of weight and whose skin has not retracted fully with the weight loss.
 It will correct a droopy abdomen, buttock and upper thigh region, however it must be noted that body lift is not a procedure for weight reduction, rather to correct excess skin and contour irregularity.

 If you are considering body lift, you can expect a considerable change in your abdominal, upper thigh and buttock regions.
 Surgery is extensive and can be painful, however aesthetic results are excellent and can give you a renewed zest for life.

 WHAT TO EXPECT

-If performed for medical reasons, a body lift can attract medicare rebates.
-A percentage of your surgeons, anaesthetist and hospital fees may then be claimed from both Medicare and your private health fund if you have cover.
-You will need a referral from your general practitioner if you wish to claim.
+If performed for medical reasons, a body lift can attract Medicare rebates.
+A percentage of your Surgeon’s, Anaesthetist’s and Hospital fees may then be claimed from both Medicare and your private health fund if you have cover.
+You will need a referral from your General Practitioner if you wish to claim.